 Instructions

-- COOK it!
-This is the best way to make all the peeling go much easier and quicker.
-If cooking in a MICROWAVE, place pumpkin half cut-side-down on a microwave-safe dish with a bit of water in it.
+- Cook the Pumpkin: This is the best way to make all the peeling go much easier and quicker.
+If cooking in a MICROWAVE, place the pumpkin half cut-side-down on a microwave-safe dish with a bit of water in it.
 Microwave one of the halves until the skin can be sliced away easily.
-Time varies depending on the size of the pumpkin as well as microwave wattage.
-My medium-size pumpkin took 18 minutes (100 % cooking power) in a 1100 watts microwave.
+Time varies depending on the size of the pumpkin as well as the microwave wattage.
+My medium-size pumpkin took 18 minutes (100 % cooking power) in an 1100-watt microwave.
 It is fully cooked when fork tender (or it can be easily pricked with a toothpick).

 - If cooking in the OVEN, place clean pumpkin half or halves cut side up on a baking sheet (if pumpkin is large, you will have to bake halves separately) and bake in a preheated oven at 375º F for about 15-30 minutes (small), 30-45 minutes (medium), 45-60 minutes (large), or until fork tender.

-- LET COOL just enough to handle without burning your fingers.
+- Let it cool just enough to handle without burning your fingers.

 Recipe Video